yousuf-shahzad/bell-curve-generator/README.md

 This is a JavaScript-based bell curve generator modeled after the original [Python version](https://github.com/sudhakara-ambati/bell-curve-generator).
 It uses [Plotly](https://plotly.com/javascript/) for dynamic plotting and is part of the web experiments on [astraeus.tokyo](https://astraeus.tokyo).
 The tool visualizes the distribution of grades based on student marks and helps calculate grade boundaries.

+Credit to @sudhakara-ambati for allowing me to work with him on the original python version which was the backbone of logic when creating this one.

 ## Features